Stacked-Org/stacked-docs/docs/getting-started/02-startup-logic.md

 # Startup Logic

 If you created an app using the stacked cli you will have a view and viewmodel called `startup`.
-The goal of this view is to show directly after the spalsh screen and give you a place to run your "Startup Logic".
+The goal of this view is to show directly after the splash screen and give you a place to run your "Startup Logic".
 The code you want to run before the app starts.
 This is where you would perform some checks to decide on where to navigate on start.
 Let's build something to showcase this functionality.

 Below is a diagram that shows you what we want to achieve.
 We want to navigate to a different place depending on if the user is logged in or not.